plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 ### Volto configuration registry

-Finally register the plugin in volto configuration.
+Finally register the plugin in Volto's configuration.

 ```js
 import installEditor from './editor';